Campaigning for institutional transparency, accountability and justice over four decades

 National Civil Rights Movement (NCRM)

-The NCRM was launched on 28 March 1999 in London attended by over 800 people, including over 40 family justice campaigns and supported by eminent human rights lawyers.
+The NCRM was launched on March 28, 1999 in London and was attended by over 800 people, including more than 40 family justice campaigns and was supported by eminent human rights lawyers.
 By mid 1999, NCRM branches were established in Sheffield, Leicester, Manchester, Exeter and Plymouth and Cardiff.
 It organised numerous public meeting and protests.
-Including national demonstration in London 2001.
+Including a national demonstration in London 2001.

 Liban Ali Family Campaign

-Over three successive weekends between 17 and 30 April 1999, David Copeland placed homemade nail bombs, each containing up to 1500 four-inch nails, in holdalls that he left in public spaces around London.
-The first bomb was placed outside the Iceland supermarket in Elecric Avenue, Brixton an area of south London with a large African Caribbean population.
+Over three successive weekends from April 17 to April 30th, 1999 David Copeland placed homemade nail bombs, each containing up to 1500 four-inch nails, in holdalls that he left in public spaces around London.
+The first bomb was placed outside the Iceland supermarket in Electric Avenue, Brixton, an area of south London with a large African Caribbean population.
 The second was in Brick Lane in the East End of London that has a large Bangladeshi community.
 The third was inside the Admiral Duncan pub, in Soho’s Old Compton Street, the heart of London’s gay community.
 The bombs killed three people, including a pregnant woman, and injured 140, four of whom lost limbs.
 David Copeland was arrested in May 2000.
 Copeland had a list of other targets including Peckham, Southall and Tottenham.
-The Monitoring Group organised street safety patrols in Southall in April 2000 and meetings throughout London in 2000.
+The Monitoring Group organised street safety patrols in Southall in April 2000 and meetings throughout London.
 The group received a letter threatening to nail bomb Southall that was handed to police.

 2000